Form preview

 3. 3.

-Before proceeding, gather all necessary project information such as project name, location, climate zone, and details of the HVAC system being altered.
+Before starting, gather all necessary information such as project name, location, climate zone, HVAC system specifications, and responsible parties' details.

 4. 4.